Product Certification Schemes

-CAI Certification Scheme, previously known as Benchmarking Scheme, lays down the minimum standards of product performance based on specified parameters for satisfactory signal reception and network distribution.
+CAI Certification Schemes, previously known as Benchmarking Schemes, lay down the minimum standards of product performance based on specified parameters for satisfactory signal reception and network distribution.
 The testing and certification does not cover the standard of construction and durability.
 These factors are left to individual manufacturer warranty descriptions.

-The specifications for both have been compiled by industry wide committees who monitor the implementation of the schemes through the CAI Assessment Executive.
-Applicants and holders of CAI benchmark certification are bound by legal binding contracts that secure adherence to all aspects of the certification.
-Sample testing of products sold to the trade or in the open market ensures on going conformity.
+The specifications for all three have been compiled by industry wide consultation and are monitored and market tested via both the CAI Technical Committee and the CAI Assessment Executive.
+Applicants and holders of all CAI product certifications are bound by legal binding contracts that secure adherence to all aspects of the certification.
+Sample testing of products sold to the trade or in the open market ensures ongoing conformity.

-Both schemes are at the moment purely a voluntary arrangement within the industry.
-However they are widely adopted by broadcasters and government departments.
-Benchmarked products should always be used in conjunction with the installation practice laid down in CAI Codes of Practice and the recommendations in DTG R Books .
+All three schemes are voluntary for manufacturers wishing to take part, but many tenders and specifications insist that CAI Certified products are used, as do many other bodies including government departments, broadcasters and platform operators.
+Certified products should always be used in conjunction with the installation practice laid down in CAI's Codes of Practice and the recommendations in DTG R Books.

-Each Certified product will display a CAI Certication Scheme logo representing the test standard.
-To view the CAI Certification logo's view our Help & Advise section.
+Each certified product will display a CAI Certification Scheme logo representing the test standard.
+To view the CAI Certification logo's view our Help & Advice section.